PascalBod/lm20.1-esp32-eclipse/README.md

 Flash the project, as explained [here](https://github.com/espressif/idf-eclipse-plugin#flashing-the-project).
 If the console shows that the flashing operation does not start right after having requested it, i.e. the console waits on `Connecting........_____...`, hold down the board BOOT button until the flashing operation starts (a little bit more than 1 s).

 To display trace messages printed by the application, [start a terminal](https://github.com/espressif/idf-eclipse-plugin#viewing-serial-output).

+# Update

+For Linux Mint, use the update manager (see above).

+For the Eclipse IDF plugin, check [this](https://github.com/espressif/idf-eclipse-plugin#how-do-i-upgrade-my-existing-idf-eclipse-plugin).